CDLUC3/ezid/doc/bdb_minter_migration_notes.md

 Review the output and fix issues if needed.
 - If there are "Next identifier to be minted is already in the database (outdated minter)" errors
+  - a. backup the minters directory
-  - a. identifer the outdated minter
+  - b. identifer the outdated minter
-  - b. run the `shoulder-mint` command to move the minter one count forward
+  - c. run the `shoulder-mint` command to move the minter one count forward
-  - c. re-run the `shoulder-check-minters` command and review the output
+  - d. re-run the `shoulder-check-minters` command and review the output
-  - d. repeat step b-c until there are no more errors
+  - e. repeat step c-d until there are no more errors

 Sample output:
 ```